 Workers may also be entitled to lost wages.
 The amount of lost wages owed to the worker depends on a number of things, such as the period of disability, the scope of the worker’s disability, and whether the worker was paid food and lodging expenses.

 The LHWCA also provides death benefits if a worker dies because of a work-related injury.
-Benefits are also available if a worker who was permanently disabled from a previous covered accident dies from something unrelated to his or her job.
+Benefits are also available if a worker who was permanently disabled from a previously covered accident dies from something unrelated to his or her job.

-An injured worker likely will not have a negligence claim against his or her employer (with the exception of a potential 905(b) claim) but may still be able to bring claims against third-parties, such as equipment manufacturers.
+An injured worker likely will not have a negligence claim against his or her employer (with the exception of a potential 905(b) claim) but may still be able to bring claims against third parties, such as equipment manufacturers.

-New Orleans Offshore Injury Lawyer
+Contact A New Orleans Offshore Injury Lawyer

 The Longshore and Harbor Workers’ Compensation Act is complicated, and you have limited time to pursue a claim.